The OBD-II PIC32 DEV BOARD is open Android software/Open Windows GUI software product. It can help fix your car using a smart phone. Read more

 Every contribution is very valuable to us.
 Please hep bring the OBD-II PIC32 Developement Board to every household.
 We will keep you informed of our hardware/software development progress and our production updates.Estimated delivery:

 Supporters will receive an OBD-II Cable + Hardware schematic + Open-source GUI software.
-From these documents you can build your own hardware.Estimated delivery:Add $5 USD to ship outside the US
+From these documents you can build your own hardware.Estimated delivery:Ships anywhere in the world

 Backers will receive a Mini version of OBD-II PIC32 Development Board + Cable + Hardware schematic + Open-source GUI software.
-This version supports CAN and K-Line protocols and interfaces to your vehicles through wired USB only.Estimated delivery:Add $10 USD to ship outside the US
+This version supports CAN and K-Line protocols and interfaces to your vehicles through wired USB only.Estimated delivery:Ships anywhere in the world

 Backers will receive a Mini+Bluetooth version of OBD-II PIC32 Development Board + Cable + Hardware schematic + Open-source GUI software.
-This version supports CAN and K-Line protocols and interfaces to your vehicles either through wired USB or Bluetooth.Estimated delivery:Add $10 USD to ship outside the US
+This version supports CAN and K-Line protocols and interfaces to your vehicles either through wired USB or Bluetooth.Estimated delivery:Ships anywhere in the world

 Backers will receive a Monster version of OBD-II PIC32 Development Board + Cable + Hardware schematic + Open-source GUI software.
-Beside CAN and K-Line protocols, this version also supports many other interfaces and functions such as Ethernet, Micro-SD, IR circuits, Physical RS232...Estimated delivery:Add $10 USD to ship outside the US
+Beside CAN and K-Line protocols, this version also supports many other interfaces and functions such as Ethernet, Micro-SD, IR circuits, Physical RS232...Estimated delivery:Ships anywhere in the world

 - (60 days)